How to become a Stock Broker in India and register with SEBI / NSE/ BSE?

 -

-Assistance in applying to SEBI for registration.
+Assistance in applying for registration with Exchanges.

 -